ow-mods/owml/docs/content/pages/guides/getting_started.md

 ## Next Steps

 You've successfully created and built your first Outer Wilds mod, moving forward may require a bit of knowledge in unity and will depend on what exactly you're trying to do.
 These guides will provide information on how to use various aspects of OWML, but it won't cover everything.
-If you ever need help, or even just want to chat about modding, feel free to [join our Discord]().
+If you ever need help, or even just want to chat about modding, feel free to [join our Discord](https://discord.gg/wusTQYbYTc){ target="_blank" }.
 There's almost always someone available to help.